mlange-42/yarner/guide/src/advanced/project-structure.md

 Here, the "compiled" documentation output (e.g. `README.md`) is placed directly in the project directory and thus presented to the reader.

-This structure is useful for larger projects that use link following and transclusions, but still want the Literate Programming document directly presented to the reader, e.g. as repository `README.md`.
+This structure is useful for larger projects that use link following and transclusions, but still want the Literate Programming document directly presented to the reader, e.g. as the repository's `README.md`.